 Begin caring for your child’s teeth early.
 Before your baby’s teeth come in, clean his or her gums with wet gauze or a clean cloth after feedings.
 Once the teeth start growing in, use a small, soft brush to brush your child’s teeth twice a day.

 Feel free to contact Dentistry For Kids at 704-948-8494 to set up your child’s next appointment with Dr. Kisha Steele Mitchell.
-Our dentist and team in Huntersville, North Carolina, are excited to serve your family!
+Our dentists and team in Huntersville, North Carolina, are excited to serve your family!